What is the ABDR?

 Why is the ABDR so important to public health?

-There is long-standing worldwide debate regarding the safety of breast devices (breast implants, breast tissue expanders and acellular dermal mesh) and their impact on the health and well-being of recipients.
-Only a national registry with epidemiologically sound data will accurately measure device performance after implantation.
-The establishment of the Australian Breast Device Registry will facilitate real time knowledge on the safety of the devices and has the potential to significantly improve outcomes for patients with implantable breast devices.
+There is long-standing worldwide debate about the safety and performance of breast devices and their impact on the health and well-being of recipients.
+Only a national registry that systematically collects information about device insertion, revision and/or removal from a large number of people over many years, will produce sound data on device performance.
+The establishment of the Australian Breast Device Registry facilitates real world knowledge on the safety of the devices and has the potential to significantly improve outcomes for patients with implantable breast devices.